Optional Glucose Alarms

 To continue receiving low or high glucose alarms, check the following steps:

-A screenshot of a LibreLink app signal loss notificatio on a smartphone
+A screenshot of a LibreLink app signal loss notificatio on a smartphone, along with another critical notification version

 References & Disclaimers